Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

 ```
 add([1,2,3,4])
 ```
 This is NOT what we are looking for.
-If you have square bracke[Running Jasmine on the Terminal](ts inside your round brackets, you are doing it wrong.
+If you have square brackets inside your round brackets, you are doing it wrong.
 The same will apply for the multiply function you will build in the next section.

 ## 3. Create a multiply function that can multiply two integers